Breakthrough/PySceneDetect/README.md

 **Benchmark**:

 We evaluate the performance of different detectors in terms of accuracy and processing speed.
-See the [benchmark report](benchmark/README.md) for details.
+See [www.scenedetect.com/benchmarks](https://www.scenedetect.com/benchmarks/) for results, or the [benchmark report](benchmark/README.md) for details on the datasets and methodology.

 ## Reference